 They even have our own Fishmonger to select and prepare every piece of freshly caught seafood.

 Even their embellishments are provided naturally.

-The charming chef shows me his Josper charcoal fired oven, which seemed his pride.
+The charming chef shows me his Josper charcoal fired oven, which seemed his pride and joy.
 Everything cooked in here is listed clearly in the menu.
 Definitely something to look out for.

 Spying the well stocked bar, I head back to the table, excited to pick a refreshing cocktail, where discussions of wine were well on the way.

 Mostly starting with a ‘cheeky’ cocktail (as James puts it) we cheered New Zealand, for giving us incredible experiences and memories we shall always treasure.